This post may contain affiliate links. See our affiliate disclosure for more.

 Do a word or number puzzle (15)

 I know I’m about ten years behind the times but, after years of not understanding the point behind them, I recently got addicted to Sudoku puzzles.(16) If you’ve never tried one, give it a shot.
 These little puzzles allow me to escape the creative overload I deal with on an almost daily basis and find refuge in logical, rational, deductive thinking.
 If you enjoy crossword puzzles, give them a shot.
-Whatever you prefer, carry around small sheet of paper with some puzzles on it or a book in your bag.
+Whatever you prefer, carry around small sheet of paper with a word game or something on it or a book in your bag.
 When you feel a creative brain-freeze coming on, whip out the book and give your right brain a break.

 I think you’ll find you’re more creative after a 15-minute puzzle break.
 It’s worked for me.